turingschool/front-end-curriculum/lessons/electron-multiple-windows.md

 ### Getting the Revert and Save Buttons Enabled

-We deseve a quick win at this point.
+We deserve a quick win at this point.

 ```js
 saveMarkdownButton.disabled = !isEdited;